grafana/grafana/docs/sources/dashboards/add-organize-panels.md

 ## Navigate the Grafana Inspector panel

-The panel inspector helps you understand and troubleshoot your panels.
-You can inspect the raw data for any Grafana panel, export that data to a comma-separated values (CSV) file, view query requests, and export panel and data JSON.
+The inspect drawer helps you understand and troubleshoot your panels.
+You can view the raw data for any panel, export that data to a comma-separated values (CSV) file, view query requests, and export panel and data JSON.

 > **Note:** Not all panel types include all tabs.
 For example, dashboard list panels do not have raw data to inspect, so they do not display the Stats, Data, or Query tabs.

 The panel inspector consists of the following options:

-1. The panel inspector displays Inspect: <NameOfPanelBeingInspected> at the top of the pane.
-Click the arrow in the upper right corner to expand or reduce the pane.
+1. The panel inspect drawer displays opens a drawer on the right side.
+Click the arrow in the upper right corner to expand or reduce the drawer pane.

 1. **Data tab -** Shows the raw data returned by the query with transformations applied.
 Field options such as overrides and value mappings are not applied by default.